Leave nothing behind but your footprints

-As well as the famed Lara Bay, Polis, Latchi and Argaka have their own turtle nesting sites.
+As well as the famed Lara Bay, Polis, Latchi & Argaka have their own turtle nests.
 Although we are frequented by both Loggerhead and Green Turtles, both of which are born here.
 The huge Leatherback Turtle just visits and can reach 2m in length and weigh 750kg.
 Wow!

-From La Plage just outside Latchi Harbour, all the way passed Natura Beach Hotel and beyond’ you’re likely to find cages protecting turtle nests.
+From La Plage just outside Latchi Harbour, all the way passed the campsite’ you may find cages protecting turtle nests.
+But, rarely, please ‘tread carefully’ pick up your rubbish.

 Did you know?
 The sex of the hatchlings is determined by the depth to which the eggs have been buried.
 And therefore is directly related to the ambient temperature under the sand.
 Thus, below 82F, the hatchlings will be male.
 Above 87.8F, they will be female.
 And, as you would expect, anything in between produces a mixed batch of both male and female.